-Credit management refers to the process of granting credit to your customers, setting payment terms and conditions to enable them to pay their bills on time and in full, recovering payments, and ensuring customers (and employees) comply with your company’s credit policy.
+Credit management refers to the process of granting credit to your customers, and conditions to enable them to pay their bills on time and in full, recovering payments, and ensuring customers (and employees) comply with your company’s credit policy.

 So when wondering ‘what is credit management?’ think of it as your company’s action plan to guard against late payments or defaults by your customers.